ckeditor/ckeditor5/docs/installation/support/faq.md

 We believe each editor build should serve its purpose.
 Including features that are not used makes little sense because they increase the size of the editor and make the website heavier for no good reason.
 This is why we do not provide a full editor package similar to what we offer in CKEditor 4.

-At the same time, we recommend you to {@link installation/getting-started/installing-plugins install plugins} to enable {@link features/index additional features} or even create a {@link  link-removed custom build} to make sure you make the most out of CKEditor 5.
+At the same time, we recommend you to {@link installation/getting-started/installing-plugins install plugins} to enable {@link features/index additional features} or even create a {@link installation/getting-started/quick-start#creating-custom-builds custom build} to make sure you make the most out of CKEditor 5.

 ## How to customize the CKEditor 5 icons?